rackerlabs/design-system/_component_design/description-list.md

 ## Best practices

-Consider the following best practices when you design key-value pairs:
+Consider the following best practices when you design description lists:

-- Do not use key-value pairs to represent multiple rows or columns of data.
+- Do not use description lists to represent multiple rows or columns of data.
-- Use horizontal key-value pairs when you have tight vertical constraints.
+- Use horizontal description lists when you have tight vertical constraints.
-- Use vertical key-value pairs when you have tight horizontal constraints, are developing for a mobile device, or are viewing data inside an expanded table row.
+- Use vertical description lists when you have tight horizontal constraints, are developing for a mobile device, or are viewing data inside an expanded table row.
-- Do not place more than three vertical key-value pairs on a page.
+- Do not place more than three vertical description lists on a page.
 - Ensure that the key (label) corresponds with the value (data).
-- If possible, limit key-value pairs to one line.
+- If possible, limit description lists to one line.
 - Follow the Helix grid guidelines for spacing and placement.
 - Use icons sparingly.
-- For more than five sets of key-value pairs, consider dividing pairs into subgroups.
+- For more than five sets of description lists, consider dividing lists into subgroups.

 {% endcolumn %}